gotchoices/MyCHIPs/doc/learn-protocol.md

 More on chits [below](#chit-use-cases).

 When one of the partners wishes to end the trading relationship, he can do so by the steps in the following sequence diagram.
-If the creditor wants to close the tally and is willing to forfeit his balance owed, he can simply gift the balance back to the debtor.
+If the creditor wants to close the tally and is willing to forfeit his balance owed, he can simply send the balance back to the debtor.
 The tally, marked as "closing," will then close automatically.

 ![seq-tally-close](uml/seq-tally-close.svg)